pons-dev/hxc_designer/heat_sink/README.md

 ### Class Methods and Attributes

 <p>
-The purpose of the classes is to calculate heat transf
+The purpose of the classes in this module is to calculate heat transfer parameters for various heat sink designs.
+The following public class attributes and methods are universal across all heat sinks objects and allow the user to extract meaningful information for each design.
 </p>

 ```